Springfield Applegate Special

 Springfield Omega

-Notes: By the mid-1980s, it looked as if the 10mm Colt Auto round was going to fade away after the collapse of the Bren Ten pistol.
-However, Colt’s Delta Elite pistol (introduced in 1987) gave the 10mm Colt Auto round a sort of life extension, and Springfield decided in 1988 to design a pistol around the 10mm round, calling it the Omega.
+Notes: By the mid-1980s, it looked as if the 10mm Auto Auto round was going to fade away after the collapse of the Bren Ten pistol.
+However, Colt’s Delta Elite pistol (introduced in 1987) gave the 10mm Auto round a sort of life extension, and Springfield decided in 1988 to design a pistol around the 10mm round, calling it the Omega.
 Sales of the Omega were never anything to write home about, and by 1991, production had ceased.

 Externally, the Omega looked like a typical 1911-based pistol; in fact, Springfield even sold some kits usable to convert 1911-type pistols into Omega-type pistols.
 Internally, the Omega was quite different; it is only partly-based on the Browning-type action used by 1911-type pistols.
 The Omega uses a cam-type locking system instead of the swinging-link Browning-type locking; this also made a very different slide necessary (with tracks cut in for the cam action as well as being heavier in general) as well as a squared-off barrel block.
 The Omega also uses dual extractors; at first this was a means of increasing extraction reliability, but it also allowed the use of the aforementioned kit as well as kits to convert the Omega to use other rounds.